 Check out the public DataStreme Ocean website.

-DataStreme courses are directed towards middle-school teachers, but open to all K-12 teachers who live in an area served by a Local Implementation Team (LIT).
+DataStreme courses are directed towards middle-school teachers, but open to all K-12 teachers.
 Teachers of any subject who have an interest in promoting the teaching of Earth Science across the curriculum may apply.
-Applications are sought from persons who can demonstrate potential for leadership as resource teachers.
-They must be willing to act as resource persons for other teachers and as advocates for promoting the use of electronically-delivered environmental data in schools.
+Participation is sought from persons who can demonstrate potential for leadership as teacher leaders.
+They must be willing to act as resource persons for other teachers and as advocates for promoting the use of web-based environmental data in schools.

 Teachers who are members of groups traditionally underrepresented in the sciences, or teachers who are teaching in schools with large numbers of students from groups traditionally underrepresented in the sciences are especially urged to apply.

-DataStreme Central, located at the AMS Education office, is a team that develops instructional materials, provides logistical support to the LITs, engages California University of Pennsylvania and its course delivery, and administers the overall project.
+DataStreme Central, located at the AMS Education office, is a team that develops and provides instructional materials, gives logistical support to the Mentor Teams, engages California University of Pennsylvania and overall course delivery, and administers the program.

-You will need access to a computer and high-speed Internet connection.
+You will need a computer and high-speed Internet connection.
 If you are reading this on-screen with your own equipment and you can print it out, you are essentially ready for DataStreme participation.
-An email account to communicate with your LIT mentor is also helpful.
 Course registration with California University of Pennsylvania will provide you with your own Cal U email address and other student resources and benefits available to all students at the University.
-Technical requirements for course engagement can be found here: https://www.calu.
+Technical requirements for course engagement can be found here: https://www.calu.edu/online/technical-requirements.aspx

 You will be prepared to act as your school's education resource person in the topic of your DataStreme course.
 By successfully completing a DataStreme course, you will:

-The goal of DataStreme is to empower Resource Teachers with the knowledge and capabilities to transform a virtually endless stream of environmental data into exciting and creative learning experiences for students.
-As a Resource Teacher, you will be expected to introduce other teachers, administrators, parents, and members of the community to the benefits of utilizing electronically-delivered environmental data streams as vehicles for learning across the STEM curriculum.
+The goal of DataStreme is to empower resource teacher leaders with the knowledge and capabilities to transform a virtually endless stream of environmental data into exciting and creative learning experiences for students.
+As a resource teacher leader, you will be expected to introduce other teachers, administrators, parents, and members of the community to the benefits of utilizing electronically-delivered environmental data streams as vehicles for learning across the STEM curriculum.

 AMS Education expects to develop a long-term working relationship with DataStreme course participants.
 The goal is to promote scientific literacy by motivating teachers and through them, their students, to develop and nurture an active interest in STEM topics.

-NOAA, NASA and NSF support DataStreme.
 California University of Pennsylvania awards graduate-level academic credit for DataStreme courses.
-AMS provides financial support for the program and encourages its membership to take part as LIT members.
+NOAA and the AMS provide financial support for the program.